What is industrial maintenance?

 Industrial maintenance, also referred to as plant maintenance, is the application of reliability best practices to increase equipment uptime in a manufacturing environment.
 When equipment is working as expected, manufacturers can avoid roadblocks in the production phase of the supply chain.

 It’s virtually impossible to meet production quotas at reasonable costs without implementing industrial maintenance.
 Relying on contractors to repair equipment on a reactive basis is expensive in terms of labor costs and unscheduled downtime.
-Hiring a team of industrial maintenance experts is crucial for running an efficient plant.
+Hiring a team of experts is crucial for running an efficient plant.

 Types of industrial maintenance workers